CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 **Dynamic:**

   - **PROS**
-    - Faster app start time as a library is linked during app launch time or runtime, therefore the main executable has lesser memory footprint to load.
     - Can be opened on demand, therefore, might not get opened at all if user do not open specific part of the app (`dlopen`).
     - Can be linked transitively to other dynamic libraries without any difficulty.
     - Can be exchanged without the recompile of the main executable just by replacing the framework with a new version.